smimahs/CSMS-for-HTB/README.md

 * running the app run this in terminal python .\api.py

+* running the app with docker image use this docker build --tag csms-docker-file . docker run --name csms-docker-file -p 5000:5000 csms-docker-file

 ### Project section
 * api.py -> rate post api
 * app.py -> all functions for calculating the result based on input